entro314-labs/Git-Herd/SECURITY.md

 ### General Security Practices

-When using Git-Herd, consider the following security best practices:
+When using git-herd, consider the following security best practices:

 #### 1. File System Access
-- Git-Herd requires read access to directories and git repositories
+- git-herd requires read access to directories and git repositories
-- Ensure you only run Git-Herd on directories you trust
+- Ensure you only run git-herd on directories you trust
 - Be cautious when running with elevated privileges

 #### 2. Git Operations
-- Git-Herd performs `git fetch` and `git pull` operations
+- git-herd performs `git fetch` and `git pull` operations
 - These operations can trigger git hooks in repositories
-- Review git hooks in repositories before running Git-Herd
+- Review git hooks in repositories before running git-herd
 - Use the `--dry-run` flag to preview operations

 #### 3. Network Operations